Websteroprion: Description

 Websteroprion is known from the maxillae of several individuals in one location.
 These maxillae reaching 1.32 cm in length, with one incomplete specimen that supposed to be bigger in full size.
 These are the largest jaws of any fossil polychaete.
 A larger fossil jaw had been reported in 1934 but that specimen is too undiagnostic so it regarded as a nomen dubium.
 Referencing the jaw to body size ratio of other polychaetes, Websteroprion could have grown to 1–2 m long, though the exact size is unknown without soft tissue preservation.

-The maxillae of Websteroprion are deticulated, while those of extant eunicids and onuphids are not.
+The maxillae of Websteroprion are denticulate (having teeth-like structures), while those of extant eunicids and onuphids are not.
 However, larvae of these two modern families do have deticulated maxillae, possibly strengthening an ancestral connection between the groups.

 No mandibles were found alongside the maxillae at the site of discovery, which leads to the possibility that these structures could not be preserved or that the maxillae were shed by Websteroprion while their mandibles were not.